-- HOURS OFFERED: This section also seeks to understand the number of hours offered by your company to your employees to volunteer at a qualified recipient organization.
-If your company's policy is based on days, multiply the number of days by eight. (e.g. 3 days, enter 24) The time period is one year.
-If your company's policy is based on quarters, multiply by four. (e.g. 4 hours/quarter, enter 16).
+- Virtual Volunteering as a result of global health circumstances in 2020: Please select all aspects of virtual volunteering that have changed as a direct result of COVID-19. - HOURS OFFERED: This section also seeks to understand the number of hours offered by your company to your employees to volunteer at a qualified recipient organization.
+If your company's policy is based on days, multiply the number of days by eight (e.g., 3 days, enter 24).
+The time period is one year.
+If your company's policy is based on quarters, multiply by four. (e.g., 4 hours/quarter, enter 16).
 Please respond to this question even if the policy does not apply to all employees.
 If there are different numbers of hours for different groups of employees, share whichever number is highest. - TOTAL HOURS VOLUNTEERED: Provide a consolidated total number of hours employees volunteered.
-To better reflect how companies track their volunteer time, we have consolidated the previous set of questions (e.g. on or off company time) into one for companies to solely indicate a consolidated total number of hours employees volunteered. - The last question of this section aims to understand whether other stakeholder groups of nonfull-time employees have access to your company's volunteer programs.
+To better reflect how companies track their volunteer time, we have consolidated the previous set of questions (e.g., on or off company time) into one for companies to solely indicate a consolidated total number of hours employees volunteered. - The last question of this section aims to understand whether other stakeholder groups of non-fulltime employees have access to your company's volunteer programs.
 Companies often ask CECP how their peer companies have extended or adjusted volunteering programs to reach these groups.